Tarali Sarma

-Tarali Sarma is an Indian singer from Assam, who won the National Film Award for Best Female Playback Singer in the year 2003 for the Assamese film Akashitorar Kothare.
-Her father was Prabhat Sarma who was a folk exponent, flutist, music director and a Sangeet Natak Akademi Awardee.
+Tarali Sarma is an Indian singer from Assam, who won the National Film Award for Best Female Playback Singer in 2003 for the Assamese film Akashitorar Kothare.
+Her father was Prabhat Sarma, a folk exponent, flutist, music director, and Sangeet Natak Akademi Awardee.
 Tarali is a versatile singer and music director in the Assamese film industry.
-She has composed music for films like Akashitorar Kothare, Laaz, Jatra the passage, Basundhara and Abhijatri, among others.
-She has also released several albums such as Abhixari Priya, Sonjoni, Sankar Madhav, Sneh, Pohar, Tarali, Henguliya and Bargit.
-Tarali's album list also includes Abhimaan, Prajapati, Nayanmoni (with Krishnamani Nath), Mukoli etc.
+She has composed music for films such as Akashitorar Kothare, Laaz, Jatra the Passage, Basundhara, and Abhijatri, among others.
+She has also released several albums, including Abhixari Priya, Sonjoni, Sankar Madhav, Sneh, Pohar, Tarali, Henguliya, and Bargit.
+Her album list also includes Abhimaan, Prajapati, and Nayanmoni (with Krishnamani Nath), Mukoli, etc.

-Tarali Sarma performed in Valley Forge in Pennsylvania during Assam 2009 organized by Assam Society of America.
-She also performed in Colorado Springs, Colorado during Assam 2010 organized by Assam Society of America.
+Tarali Sarma performed in Valley Forge, Pennsylvania, during Assam 2009 organized by the Assam Society of America.
+She also performed in Colorado Springs, Colorado, during Assam 2010 organized by the Assam Society of America.

-Tarali Sarma is the music director of “Life in a Puppet”, an Assamese movie, that has bagged several awards at the Port Blair International Film Festival.
-She also made the music for ‘Xubala’, an Assamese movie, which has been selected to be screened in Lift-off Sessions Film Festival 2020, UK and Lift-off Sessions Film Festival 2020, Hollywood.
+Tarali Sarma is the music director of Life in a Puppet, an Assamese film that has received several awards at the Port Blair International Film Festival.
+She also composed music for Xubala, an Assamese film that has been selected for screening at the Lift-off Sessions Film Festival 2020 in the UK and the Lift-off Sessions Film Festival 2020 in Hollywood.